 Infections.
-Serious infections can happen during treatment with KESIMPTA.
+Serious infections, which can be life-threatening or cause death, can happen during treatment with KESIMPTA.
 If you have an active infection, your healthcare provider should delay your treatment with KESIMPTA until your infection is gone.
 KESIMPTA taken before or after other medicines that weaken the immune system may increase your risk of getting infections.